 Glute bridge is an exercise that is performed when lying down on your back while pushing your hips upwards.
 People do it to promote lower back health, increase glute strength and give you general strength.
 To do this, lay on your back and place your hands on the sides.

-If doing this is hard for you, just remove one foot from the bosu ball and maintain the other.
+If doing this is hard for you, just remove one foot and maintain the other.
 You will have achieved the same result.
 Lower your glutes to the original position and repeat.

 #3.
 Bosu Ball Push Up